portable-scala/sbt-crossproject/README.md

 <h3>Migration from Scala.js' default crossProject</h3>

-We carefully implemented sbt-cross to be mostly source compatible with Scala.js crossProject
+We carefully implemented sbt-crossproject to be mostly source compatible with Scala.js crossProject

 In `project/plugins.sbt`: